 Besides the two windows cut into the top of the church’s front (which I wrote about in Part III) the Army had also cut larger windows and doors throughout the rest of building.
 Removing those would have to wait.

-The City did create the beginnings of a museum, and they hired a local historian by the name Tom Rife to watch over the church.
-Rife also gave tours to the ever growing numbers of Alamo pilgrims.
-To those that came from all over the United State, and the world, to see where Travis had written his inspiring letter and where Davy Crockett had fought and died, were greatly disappointed, and some were even horrified, at what they saw.
+The City created the beginnings of a museum in the church, which was overseen by local historian Tom Rife.
+Rife gave tours to the ever-growing number of Alamo pilgrims.
+They came from all over the United States and the world to see where Travis had written his inspiring letter and where Davy Crockett had fought and died.
+However, they were greatly disappointed and even horrified at what they saw.

-What they saw was this historic building hemmed in on all sides, with a ghastly two story mega-store overshadowing it on the left, and a row of saloons and small shops lined up on its right, and there sitting in the middle was the Alamo; looking much like a roadside tourist trap.
+What they saw was the historic little church hemmed in by the overshadowing ghastly two-story mega-store on its left, and a row of saloons and small shops on its right, and there, sitting in the middle, was the Alamo, looking much like a roadside tourist trap.

-When March 6, 1886, the 50th anniversary of the fall of the Alamo, came and was hardly noticed by those having custody of the Alamo it caused an outrage amongst the patriotic faithful , one being the San Antonio Express newspaper (the same paper that demanded the removal of the Low Barracks years before) who wrote an editorial demanding that a more historic and patriotic society be formed to save Texas history, and the Alamo.
+On March 6, 1886, the 50th anniversary of the Alamo’s fall went largely unnoticed by those in charge of the Alamo.
+This caused outrage amongst the patriotic faithful.
+One of those was the San Antonio Express newspaper (the same paper that demanded the removal of the Low Barracks years before), which wrote an editorial demanding that a more historic and patriotic society be formed to save Texas history and the Alamo.

-This cry was heard by two Angels, with a strong Texas history, who would first join forces to save the Alamo, but then battle over their differing visons.
+This cry was heard by two Angels, with a strong Texas history, who would first join forces to save the Alamo, but then battle against one another over their differing visions.

 Some of the Sources Used: